 - C. All Other Crimes Against Persons (typically one suspect and one victim)

 - a.
 Up to three probative items

 - b.
 Appropriate known reference standards

 - D. Property Crimes (typically one residence/business)

 - a.
 Up to two probative items

-- b.
-Appropriate known reference standards

 Evidence Submission Guidelines

 Laboratory Unit: Evidence

 Approved By: Laboratory Director